 Out-Law Guide 1 min. read

 Consider an adviser's qualifications and experience, the quality of service, fees and the extent to which the adviser accepts liability for their work and the adviser's professional liability insurance.
 Compare a number of advisers before making a decision who to seek counsel from.
 Good advisers will be proactive and practical and be aware of current issues and developments.

-Trustees should keep advisers up to date in order to receive the best advice.
+You should keep advisers up to date in order to receive the best advice.
 Advisers need to understand the issues faced by the trustees to advise properly.
 Advisers should also have a good working relationship with the scheme's other advisers.

-Trustees should monitor performance and arrange regular meetings with their advisers to discuss concerns and give feedback.
+You should monitor performance and arrange regular meetings with their advisers to discuss concerns and give feedback.